Integration of A-Parser with Redis: advanced API

 The get-results.php

-script performs a blocking request to Redis with a timeout of 15 seconds:
+script performs a blocking request to Redis with a 15-second timeout:

 blpop aparser_redis_api:request-1 15

-And returns the response as soon as it is received from A-Parser.
-If we receive a zero result by timeout, we can display a data retrieval error for the user.
+And returns the response as soon as it is received from A-Parser, if we receive a null result due to the timeout, then we can display a data retrieval error to the user

-Thus, by sending a request to A-Parser when opening the page for the first time (/results.php
+Thus, by sending a request to A-Parser at the first opening of the page (/results.php

-), we reduce the necessary waiting time for the user's data (/get-results.php
+), we reduce the necessary data waiting time for the user (/get-results.php

-) to the time that the user's browser spends waiting for content, loading scripts, and executing an AJAX
+) by the time the user's browser spends waiting for content, loading scripts, and executing the AJAX